Zhouyuan-Chen/Zhouyuan-Chen.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website!
-My name is Zhouyuan Chen(could be pronounced like Jo-Yen Chan, you can also call me Cavers if it is easier for you to pronounce).

-Currently, I'm a graduate student studying at the New York University Courant Institute, interested in Computer Graphics(especially for geometry processing and physically based simulation).
+I am Zhouyuan Chen, a graduate student studying at the New York University Courant Institute, interested in Computer Graphics(especially for geometry processing and numerical simulation).
 I am fortunate to have the opportunity to work in the [NYU Geometric Computing Lab](https://cims.nyu.edu/gcl/people.html) now, supervised by Professor [Daniele Panozzo](https://cims.nyu.edu/gcl/daniele.html) and Professor [Daniel Zint](https://daniel-zint.github.io/).
-Before that, I was supervised by Professor [Jiazhou Chen](https://californiachen.github.io/) at Zhejiang University of Technology.
+Before that, I worked on medical model software development, supervised by Professor [Jiazhou Chen](https://californiachen.github.io/) at Zhejiang University of Technology.

+My name could be pronounced like Chow-Yan Chan, you can also call me Cavers if it is easier for you to pronounce.

-If you ask me why I love Computer Graphics.
-The answer would be the most romantic thing I can imagine is using code to showcase the world!
+If you ask me why chose Graphics?
+The answer must be Graphics is the most romantic thing I can imagine!